-A CHIP Reverse Mortgage is a loan that is taken out against the current equity of your home.
-It is the perfect option if you are 55 and older as it will remain in your home without making any payments.
-The interest on reverse mortgages begins to gather, and the equity that has gathered in a home will decrease with time.
-You may be able to access up to 50% of the current value of your property!
+A CHIP (Canadian Home Income Plan) reverse mortgage is a loan that is taken out against the current equity of your home.
+If you are 55 years or older, this could be a great option, as the loan will remain in your home without requiring you to make any payments.
+In fact, you may be able to access up to 50% of the current value of your property!

-A CHIP Reverse Mortgage is secured by the equity in your home.
+A CHIP reverse mortgage is secured by the equity in your home.
 Unlike a traditional mortgage in which you make regular payments to someone else, a reverse mortgage pays you.
-Many financial professionals recommend a reverse mortgage to supplement monthly income instead of selling, taking out a conventional mortgage or a line of credit.
+Many financial professionals recommend a reverse mortgage as a means of supplementing monthly income.

-A real-world example of how a CHIP Reverse Mortgage can make a huge difference in your financial life:
+Here is a real-world example of how a CHIP reverse mortgage can make a huge difference in your financial life:

 Purpose: A retired couple is fortunate enough to have a long-standing home, in a high-value area of Vancouver.
-Presently, the home carries significant secured debt and the couple wanted to take out a reverse mortgage to refinance, consolidate debt and eliminate mortgage payments.
+Presently, the home carries significant secured debt and the couple wants to take out a reverse mortgage to refinance, consolidate debt, and eliminate mortgage payments

 Income: Pension income only